heynemann/cow/README.md

     curl http://localhost:4444/healthcheck/

-You should get as the result the string 'WORKING'.
+You should get as the result the string `WORKING`.

 how do I add my own handlers
 ----------------------------